Aniket06118/pingv3-repo/README.md

 ## Where do I write my code?

 The `begin` function is what defines what move your bot plays first.
-For now it just plays ROCK to start with.
+For now it just plays `Move.COOPERATE` to start with.

 The `turn` function is what defines what move your bot performs in any turns after. `History` is a list of `HistoryEntry`s, inside which `HistoryEntry.self` is the move your bot played for that turn and `HistoryEntry.other` is the move the opponent played.
-For now the bot only plays ROCK.
+For now the bot only plays `Move.DEFECT`.

 ## How do I test my code?